Numerical evidence for the non-Abelian eigenstate thermalization hypothesis: Additional numerical data about the main text's Heisenberg chain

 \section{Additional numerical data about the main text's Heisenberg chain}

-This appendix contains data of two types about the main text's Heisenberg chain, which obeys open boundary conditions.
-First, we present the model's DOS.
-Second, we calculate properties of spherical tensor operators $T^\2_q$.
-Each such operator acts nontrivially on two qubits, unlike the main text's $T^\1_0$.
-We therefore bolster the main-text numerics (Sec.~\ref{sec_results}) and help evidence their generality.
+This appendix contains extra data about the main text's Heisenberg chain, which obeys open boundary conditions.
+First, we augment the main text's analysis of the $T^\1_0$ operator, re-analyzing the data behind Fig.~\ref{fig:Q18_Energy_gaps_GEO}.
+The new analysis bolsters the main-text claim that $\bra{\alpha} | T^\1 | \ket{\alpha}$ seems not unlikely to vary smoothly with $E_\alpha/N$ and $s_\alpha/N$ in the thermodynamic limit.
+To complement the $T^\1_0$ analysis, we calculate the properties of a spherical tensor operator $T^\2_0$.
+This operator acts nontrivially on two qubits, unlike the main text's $T^\1_0$.
+We therefore help support the generality of the main text's numerical results (Sec.~\ref{sec_results}).
 Also, we numerically support the expectation that $f^{(T)}_\nu$ should not depend on $q$, in accordance with the Wigner--Eckart theorem.
-All data in this appendix describe a 16-qubit chain, except for Fig.~\ref{fig:Q18_DOS}.
+All data in this appendix describe an 18-qubit chain, unless we specify otherwise.

-Figure~\ref{fig:Q18_DOS} shows the 18-qubit Heisenberg chain's DOS.
-The non-Abelian ETH does not predict directly about this quantity.
-However, we used these data to identify the energy $E_\alpha$, within each $\vec{S}^2$ eigenspace, where the DOS peaks.
-These data informed Sec.~\ref{sec_results}.